-At the November 1963 Annual General Meeting in London, the membership approved a policy on the structuring of an "international" Mensa, and separation of the international board from the British board.
+At the November 1963 Annual General Meeting in London, the membership approved a policy on the structuring of an 'international' Mensa, and a separation of the international board - what was to become the International General Committee (IGC) - from the British board.
 This policy provided for the drafting and membership approval of a constitution, with subsequent elections to fill the posts created by it.
-The first "formal" international constitution was approved in June 1964 (2,206 for, 264 against); it provided for 8 officers (Chairman, General Secretary, Treasurer, Membership Officer, Developments Officer, Editorial Committee Chair, Research Committee Chair and Premises Committee Chair).
-It further provided for one representative from each of the recognized national Mensa groups (United Nations style - without regard to group size).
-In September 1964, the first election was held, with the Wilson/Serebriakoff panel receiving the most votes (by about 4 to 1).
-The "panel," or "slate" system of voting is still used in International Mensa elections today (although there had not been a contested international election in many years until recently).
+The first 'formal' International Mensa Constitution was approved in June 1964, and it provided for eight officers: Chairman, General Secretary, Treasurer, Membership Officer, Developments Officer, Editorial Committee Chair, Research Committee Chair, and Premises Committee Chair.
+It further provided for one representative from each of the recognized national Mensa groups (United Nations-style, without regard to group size).
+The first international Mensa election was held in September 1964.

 Another provision of the 1964 constitution was the establishment of Mensa as a legal entity.
 After considerable work, Intermensa Ltd was incorporated as a 'holding company' on May 7, 1965.
 Maurice Salzedo, a solicitor and active British Mensan, became Secretary of the Corporation.
 It is interesting to note that in 1965, the name 'Mensa' was already in use in another corporate name and thus the preferred 'Mensa International Ltd' could not be used.
 In 1976, when the name became available once more, Mensa International Ltd (MIL) was incorporated in England.
 For several years MIL and Intermensa Ltd were both in use until, in May 1985, Intermensa Ltd became dormant.